FelipeJz/i18n-menu.nvim/README.md

 # i18n menu

 This plugin simplifies the management of manual translations using i18n plugins.
-Heavily inspired by i18n Ally
+Work in progress.
+Only tested in next-intl.
+Heavily inspired by i18n Ally.

 ## Installation